Life Goes This Way: Production

 The film was inspired by the life of Sardinian shepherd Ovidio Marras, who died in January 2024 at the age of 93.
-Marras garnered national and international attention for opposing a high-profile tourist development that endangered one of Italy's last untouched coast-line.
+Marras garnered national and international attention for opposing a high-profile tourist development that endangered one of Italy's last untouched coastlines.

 The film written by Riccardo Milani and Michele Astori, is produced by Mario Gianani, Lorenzo Mieli and Sonia Rovai with Medusa Film and Wildside as co-distributors.

 Filming began in Cagliari with shooting taking place in the Teulada, Sardinia commune in the south-west region in February 2025.
 The film was completed on 4 August 2025.

 Release

 Life Goes This Way opened the 20th Rome Film Festival on 15 October 2025.
 On 23 October 2025, it was released in Italian cinemas by Medusa Film.

+The film will be screened at the Warsaw International Film Festival on 13 October 2026.

 Reception

 Box office

 The film was released on 23 October 2025 on 650 screens throughout Italy.
 It opened at the top of the Italian box office with €124,994.

-As of 17 November 2025 the film has collected from 881,753 addmission in Italy.
+As of 16 September 2026 the film has collected from 1,032,594 admission in Italy.